-Similar to email auth and email recovery, OAuth authenticates users who do not wish to handle API keys or passkeys directly.
-This makes it a great fit for onboarding users who have existing web2-style accounts (e.g. Google, Facebook) but do not know anything about cryptographic keys and credentials.
-An example utilizing OAuth for an organization can be found in our SDK repo here.
+Similar to email auth, social login authentication is ideal for users who prefer not to manage API keys or passkeys directly.
+This makes it particularly well-suited for onboarding users who are comfortable with traditional web2-style accounts but may be unfamiliar with cryptographic keys and credentials.
+An example implementing social login authentication for an organization can be found in our SDK repo here.

 CREATE_SUB_ORGANIZATION